 First, the law is intended to reveal God’s moral values and standards of holiness:

-While the law as our tutor clearly teaches or shows us what God expects of us; however, it does not furnish or supply us the divine ability to meet God’s expectations.
+While the law as our tutor teaches or shows us what God expects of us; however, it does not furnish or supply us with the divine ability or capacity to meet God’s expectations.
 Although the law demands perfection from us, yet it cannot make us perfect.

 19 For the law never made anything perfect.
-But now we have confidence in a better hope, through which we draw near to God.”
-(NLT).
+But now we have confidence in a better hope, through which we draw near to God.

-Apostle Paul rightly referred to the Mosaic Law as “the ministry of condemnation and death” because the law demands or requires of us what we cannot do because of our sin nature.
+Apostle Paul rightly referred to the Mosaic Law as “the ministry of condemnation and death” because the law demands or requires of us what we cannot do because of our sinful nature.

 7 But if the ministry of death, written and engraved on stones, was glorious, so that the children of Israel could not look steadily at the face of Moses because of the glory of his countenance, which glory was passing away,